-The contract term shall be for approximately three (3) month; starting date is July 1, 2018, and ends September 30, 2018.
+The contract term shall be for approximately four (4) months; starting date is March 1, 2019, and ends June 30, 2019.
+Specific blocks have acceptable treatment periods specified within this overall contract term.
+Refer to Appendix A for details.
 Spraying will be prohibited any time the Palmer Drought Index for the county in which a spray block is located is negative two (-2) or lower, or during the period of hard frost.
 The Commission will determine the exact application start date and the time period that application may take place depending upon the type of treatment.
+The Commission reserves the right to alter the delivery starting and ending date by up to fifteen (15) days.